SiegeEngineers/WololoKingdoms/README.md

 ## How to use (with Voobly)
 [Download the latest release](https://github.com/Jineapple/WololoKingdoms/releases), extract the Zip and launch the WololoKingdoms.exe inside (It should find your HD installation automatically, otherwise copy the entire WololoKingdoms folder into your Age2HD folder and try again).
 You can then use it as a mod in Voobly (To do that, click the "Settings" button next to "Launch", click the "Mod" checkbox, then select "WololoKingdoms".
+Make sure to select 1.5 as the patch.
 You can then launch as normal).
 Voobly may throw [this error message](https://i.imgur.com/zCj3NcM.png) at you but it can safely be ignored.
-If the installer was not able to find your AoC/Voobly installation, then after running, copy the content of the "WololoKingdoms/out" folder to your AOE2 folder, (you should have Voobly Mods folder next to Taunt, Support, Sound etc.

 ## How to use (without Voobly)
 [Download the latest release](https://github.com/Jineapple/WololoKingdoms/releases), extract it and launch as usual.